Nick Adenhart: Death

 Shortly after midnight on April 9, 2009, Adenhart was involved in a car crash in Fullerton, California, at the intersections of Orangethorpe Avenue and Lemon Street, just hours after being the starting pitcher in the previous night's game.
 Police reported that a person driving a red Toyota Sienna minivan ran a red light and broadsided a gray Mitsubishi Eclipse in which Adenhart was a passenger, sending it crashing into a telephone pole.
 The driver of the Eclipse, Cal State Fullerton cheerleader Courtney Stewart, as well as another passenger, Henry Pearson, were pronounced dead at the scene.

 Adenhart and Jon Wilhite, another passenger in the Mitsubishi, were taken to University of California, Irvine Medical Center, where Adenhart died as a result of his injuries at the age of 22.
 Wilhite suffered internal decapitation and survived after undergoing five hours of surgery to reattach his skull to his spine six days after the crash.

+The minivan driver ran from the scene, but was later arrested.
+Later tests showed that the driver, Andrew Thomas Gallo, was legally intoxicated, as was the driver of the car in which Adenhart was traveling, Courtney Stewart.

-The minivan driver ran from the scene but was later arrested.
-After a two-week jury trial held in September 2010, Andrew Thomas Gallo was convicted on three counts of second-degree murder, two counts of driving under the influence causing great bodily injury, and one felony count of hit-and-run.
+After a two-week jury trial held in September 2010, Gallo was convicted on three counts of second-degree murder, two counts of driving under the influence causing great bodily injury, and one felony count of hit-and-run.
 Another trial found him guilty of driving on a suspended license.
-On December 22, 2010, he was sentenced to 51 years to life in prison.
+Judge Richard F. Toohey sentenced him to 51 years to life in prison, 15 years for each life taken plus six more years for other related crimes.